back

 a bridesmaid holds her face in her hands as she is embarrassed about something someone said in a speech at a wedding

-Firstly, what is a second wedding photographer?
+What is a second wedding photographer?

 A second photographer (or “shooter”) works alongside me, the main photographer.
 They are hired by – and in a contract with – me.